paymill/paymill-xtcommerce-4/README.md

 * Configure the PAYMILL payment method by inserting your public and private test or live keys
 * Activate the PAYMILL payment method

+# Refund
+To refund the order you simply have to change the order status to "Refund / Chargeback (PAYMILL)" and a online refund will be processed.

+# Preauth / Capture
+If you select the Preauth / Capture feature, you simply have to change the status to "Capture (PAYMILL)" and a online capture will be processed.

 # In case of errors